haskell-perf/graphs/results/SPACE.md

 SUMMARY:

- * Hash-Graph used the least amount of memory 3 times
+ * Fgl used the least amount of memory 12 times
- * Fgl used the least amount of memory 2 times
+ * Hash-Graph used the least amount of memory 2 times

-There was 1 ex-aequo
+ There was 4 ex-aequo

 ABSTRACT:
+(Based on an average of the ratio between largest benchmarks)

- * Fgl was 2.34 times lighter than Hash-Graph
+ * Fgl was 5.14 times lighter than Hash-Graph

 ## creation

-Descritpion: Create a graph from a list of edges
+Description: Create a graph from a list of edges

 ### Mesh
 <TABLE>